SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 # Macros

-Transform code at compile time to automate repetition and generate code.
+Transform code at compile time to automate generate repetitive code.

 Macros transform your source code when you compile it, letting you avoid writing out repetitive code by hand